In shadow of crackdown, Turkey commemorates failed coup

 Kilicdaroglu this month finished a 25-day, 425 km (265 mile) "justice march" from Ankara to Istanbul, to protest the detention of a CHP lawmaker.
 The march, although largely ignored by the pro-government media, culminated in a massive rally in Istanbul against the crackdown.

+Many of the marchers waved Turkish flags and photographs of those who died.
+Roads near the bridge - since renamed "July 15 Martyrs' Bridge" - were thronged with marchers and some opted to take ferries rather than navigate the heavy crowds.

+President Erdogan was due to address the crowds later in Istanbul.
+He is also due to speak at parliament in the early hours on Sunday, to observe the precise minute that the putschists bombed the national assembly building.

-In the run-up to the anniversary of July 15, Turkish media has been saturated by coverage from last year's coup, with some channels showing almost constant footage of young men and even headscarved mothers facing down armed soldiers and tanks in Istanbul.
+In the run-up to the anniversary, Turkish media has been saturated by coverage from last year's coup, with some channels showing almost constant footage of young men and headscarved mothers facing down armed soldiers and tanks.

-One man, 20-year-old Ismet Dogan, said he and his friends took to the streets of Istanbul the night of the coup after they heard the call from Erdogan to defy the soldiers.
-He was shot in both legs by soldiers, he told the website of broadcaster TRT Haber.
+One man, 20-year-old Ismet Dogan, said he and his friends took to the streets, heeding the call from Erdogan to defy the soldiers.
+He was shot in both legs, he told broadcaster TRT Haber.

 "My friends and I said, 'We have one nation, if we are to die, let's do it like men'," he said.
 "Everyone who was there with me had come there to die.
 Nobody was afraid of death."